Remi-Coulom/joedb/doc/source/concurrency.rst

 ``Embedded_Connection`` creates a connection to a file opened in the same program.
 It does not allow concurrent access to the same file from another process.
-It is not very useful in practice, except for unit testing, and this tutorial.
+It is not very useful in practice, except for unit testing.

 ``Local_Connection``
 ^^^^^^^^^^^^^^^^^^^^

 ``Local_Connection`` allows serverless concurrent connection to a file, using file-locking for synchronization.

-:ref:`joedbc <joedbc>` produces a convenient ``Local_Client`` class that creates the connection and the client in a single line of code.
+:ref:`joedbc <joedbc>` produces a convenient ``Local_Client`` class that creates the file and the client in a single line of code.
 Here is an example:

 .. literalinclude:: ./tutorial/local_concurrency.cpp
    :language: c++